 We’re looking for students who are excited about our global community, being part of our commitment to environmental sustainability and are excited to learn and grow in our collaborative environment.
 If you have determined that Dickinson is what you want, apply ED!

 Students considering Early Decision, for whom scholarships would be an essential part of that decision, are invited to file for a merit pre-read.

 TOP 3 MYTHS ABOUT ED

-- Myth: Students diminish their chances of receiving academic scholarships on the theory that since they already are committed to a college, it will have less incentive to award them scholarships as an inducement to enroll.
+Myth: Students diminish their chances of receiving academic scholarships on the theory that since they already are committed to a college, it will have less incentive to award them scholarships as an inducement to enroll.
 Truth: This is not true at Dickinson.
 A student who would have received an academic scholarship in the Regular Decision processes will be awarded one in Early Decision.

 Myth: Students who require need-based financial aid should not consider applying for Early Decision.
 Truth: At Dickinson, we are committed to providing students who apply Early Decision with the same amount of aid that they would receive if applying in Regular Decision.
 In fact, we’ll provide you a merit scholarship pre-read so that you know just what to expect in our early-decision process.

-- Myth: Students who apply Early Decision can “slack off” in their academic work during the second semester of their senior year.
+Myth: Students who apply Early Decision can “slack off” in their academic work during the second semester of their senior year.
 Truth: Selective colleges can and do withdraw admission offers from students if their academic performance declines significantly.